Dollhouse: Dolls houses made by or for adult enthusiasts

 Dollhouses for hobbyists and collectors are available in different forms, from ready made and decorated houses to kits to custom built houses made to the customer's design.
 Some design and build their own dollhouse.
 Simpler designs might consist of boxes stacked together and used as rooms.
 Miniature objects used for decoration inside dollhouses include furniture, interior decorations, dolls and items like books, couches, furniture, wallpaper, and even clocks.
-Some of these are available ready made, some are kits but may also be homemade.
+Some include functional kitchen appliances to create miniature food.
+Dollhouses for enthusiasts are available ready made and in kits, but may also be homemade.

 Dozens of miniature trade shows are held by various miniature organizations and enthusiasts throughout the year, where artisans and dealers display and sell miniatures.
 Often, how-to seminars and workshops are part of the show features.
 Stores that sell miniatures also hold classes.
 Enthusiasts share images online and use Internet forums, blogs and other online social media to share information about dollhouses and miniatures.